pdmosses/agda-material/docs/README.md

 - In `Makefile`:

     - set the value of `DIR` to the directory containing your Agda modules
-    - set the value of `ROOT` to the path to a module that imports all the other modules to be listed in the website
+    - set the value of `ROOT` to the *name* of a module that imports all the other modules to be listed in the website

+    Both `DIR` and `ROOT` can be comma-separated lists.

 ### Update Markdown source files and navigation

 In the `docs` directory:

-- replace `about.md`, `README.md`, and `user-guide.md` by your own file(s)
+- replace all `*.md` files by your own file(s)
+- your website home page should be named `index.md` or `README.md`
-- update `.nav.yml` to create the navigation hierarchy for generated websites
+- update `.nav.yml` to create the navigation hierarchy for the generated website

-See the [user guide] for a summary of how to generate websites and PDFs with Agda-Material.
+See the [user guide] for a summary of how to generate websites with Agda-Material.

 ## Contributing